Agbesi-Abi/Abigail-Agbesi/README.md

 ### 🚀 About Me
 I’m a frontend and mobile developer focused on building **clean, scalable, and user-friendly applications**.
-I enjoy turning ideas into products and continuously improving through real-world projectsthat scale.
+I enjoy turning ideas into products and continuously improving through real-world projects that scale.

 I’m currently seeking **junior frontend / mobile developer roles** where I can grow, contribute, and learn from experienced teams.